lishangshu/exchang-system/README.md

 ## Project Structure
  This project can be divided into java microservices（contains The registry,[customer-center] user center service,[web-server] front service,[bridge] an intermediate service that connects to a blockchain network），html5 web pages，FISCO-BCOS blockchain and smart contracts，The required components are mysql, Redis and so on。
 ## Quick Start
-	1、Deploy the FISco-BCOS blockchain network，please move to code details->[here] (https://github.com/FISCO-BCOS/FISCO-BCOS),ensure the block chain network smooth and consensus，and refer to the fisco-BCOS official document for details.
+1、Deploy the FISCO-BCOS blockchain network，please move to code details -->[FISCO-BCOS](https://github.com/FISCO-BCOS/FISCO-BCOS).ensure the block chain network smooth and consensus，and refer to the FISCO-BCOS official document for details.
-	2、Instead of trying to keep down what would normally be the cost of deploying a business-related intelligent contract,Please move to the solidity official document->[here](https://solidity.readthedocs.io/en/latest/)，Generate the corresponding Java smart contract.
+2、Instead of trying to keep down what would normally be the cost of deploying a business-related intelligent contract,Please move to the solidity official document -->[Solidity](https://solidity.readthedocs.io/en/latest/)，Generate the corresponding Java smart contract.
 3、Compile and package the above Java project, deploy the registry midline first, and then deploy the remaining Java projects in turn.
 4、Configure install nginx configure vue code to complete deployment.
 ## Landing application
-	-Domain Name Information Exchange System, Access address [Exchange System]，Access to the address[here](http://idataexp.fuxitechnology.com)
+- Domain Name Information Exchange System, Access address --> [Exchange System](http://idataexp.fuxitechnology.com)
 ## Contribute code
-	-Welcome all the ambitious people to participate, contribute their own strength，please star us!
+- Welcome all the ambitious people to participate, contribute their own strength，please star us!
 ## License
  All contributions are made under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See [LICENSE](LICENSE).